Take a Vacation from Yourself!

 Dr. Michelle Kmiec, Founder OHH

 Out of all the emotional work I did to recover my health, this one (by far) was the most powerful.
-I couldn’t believe how much emotional weight I had been carrying for years and I am not talking about emotional traumas here, but rather self-induced personas that I created to be more liked by people, taken seriously, “fit in”, and most of all – to be loved.
-The problem was, however, none of these “personas” were aligned with who I really am.
-In fact, there were so many, that I had no idea who the real Michelle was… and it left me feeling paralyzed and numb.
+I couldn’t believe how much emotional weight I had been carrying for years.
+I am not talking about emotional traumas here, but rather self-induced personas that I created to be more liked by people, taken seriously, “fit in,” and most of all – to be loved.
+However, the problem was none of these “personas” were aligned with who I really am.
+In fact, there were so many that I had no idea who the real Michelle was… and it left me feeling paralyzed and numb.
 Over time it created negative patterns of thinking such as:

 - Feeling overwhelmed and hopeless